mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 Some example calculations and costs:
 - 1 standard audience spanning from 1/1/2018 to 1/1/2020: this costs 2 credits as it scans 2 years of data.
 - 3 standard audiences spanning from 1/1/2019 to 12/31/2019: this costs 1 credit as it scans 1 year of data (with many audiences).

+### Standard Audience Lifecycle
+Standard audiences have a 4 stage lifecycle:
+- <strong>Draft</strong>: The audience is being drafted and has not yet been calculated.
+To calculate it, press 'calculate' and confirm that credits will be spent.
+- <strong>Calculating</strong>: The audience is being calculated.
+Progress indications are shown in the UI and the time this takes depends on the date range selected (and thus the data volume scanned).
+- <strong>Ready</strong>: The audience has been calculated and is ready for use by connecting and sending it downstream.
+- <strong>Expired</strong>: 30 days after it is calculated the audience is expired.
+It can no longer be connected, but it can be cloned for re-calculation.
+Any real-time audience criteria checking user membership in a standard audience is not affected by standard audience expiration, as the users membership is saved in the users profile.

 ### Workflow